How to Determine Your Baseline for Health

 You may also want to include added information that might benefit you - like what your current dress or pant size is.

-Don’t forget, a physical assessment of you includes so much more than just your height, width, or size.
+Don't forget, a physical assessment of you includes so much more than just your height, width or size.
 There are often a number of other physical factors that can tell you a lot about your health.
 Things like, how regular is your digestion (as in, how often do you poop?), how clear is your skin?
-Are acne breakouts common?
-Are you bloated?
-Do you have any chronic aches or pains?
+Are bumps or irritations common?
+Are you occasionally bloated?
+Do you have occasional aches or pains?
 Does your hair grow slowly or quickly?
-How often do you experience gas?
+How often to you experience gas?
+How well do you sleep?

-Pro Tip: Many of the questions we ask in our beginning questionnaire make for great data points to help you establish your baseline.
-After you’ve submitted your test, pick up your ‘baseline notebook’ and follow along, marking any additional information that might help you gauge your gut or physical health in its current state.
+Many of the questions we ask in our beginning questionnaire make for great data points to help you establish your baseline.
+After you’ve submitted your test, pick up your "Baseline Notebook" and follow along, marking any additional information that might help you gauge your gut or physical health in its current state.

 Taking Note of Your Mental Baseline